MAXOUT RULES & FAQ

 [+] What does it cost to enter a tournament?

-Preregistration is $15 and is handled through KCGameOn's website kcgameon.com with at the door registration being $25, but we'll reimburse $5 at Maxout registration if you bring a complete tournament-legal setup.
+Registration is $15 and is handled in person when you arrive at the tournament to register for your games.
+You will recieve a $5 discount for bringing a tournament standard setup.
 Beyond that, it costs $10 per game. (with the exception of Street Fighter III: 3rd Strike, which is $5)

 MAXOUT only accepts cash for tournament entries.
 We cannot take credit card payments.
-There are no ATMs close inside or close to the venue, so please make sure that you bring enough money with you.
+There is a bank close by in case you need to make a withdrawal.

 [+] How are the tournaments run?
 What is the tournament structure?